Real-time clock: Purpose

 A GPS receiver can shorten its startup time by comparing the current time, according to its RTC, with the time at which it last had a valid signal.
 If it has been less than a few hours, then the previous ephemeris is still usable.

-Some motherboards are made without real time clocks.
-The real time clock is omitted either out of the desire to save money (as in the Raspberry Pi system architecture) or because real time clocks may not be needed at all (as in the Arduino system architecture).
+Some motherboards are made without RTCs.
+The RTC may be omitted out of desire to save money or reduce possible sources of hardware failure.

 Power source

 RTCs often have an alternate source of power, so they can continue to keep time while the primary source of power is off or unavailable.
 This alternate source of power is normally a lithium battery in older systems, but some newer systems use a supercapacitor, because they are rechargeable and can be soldered.
 The alternate power source can also supply power to battery backed RAM.

 Timing

 Most RTCs use a crystal oscillator, but some have the option of using the power line frequency.
 The crystal frequency is usually 32.768 kHz, the same frequency used in quartz clocks and watches.
 Being exactly 215 cycles per second, it is a convenient rate to use with simple binary counter circuits.
 The low frequency saves power, while remaining above human hearing range.
 The quartz tuning fork of these crystals does not change size much from temperature, so temperature does not change its frequency much.

 Some RTCs use a micromechanical resonator on the silicon chip of the RTC.
 This reduces the size and cost of an RTC by reducing its parts count.
 Micromechanical resonators are much more sensitive to temperature than quartz resonators.
 So, these compensate for temperature changes using an electronic thermometer and electronic logic.

 Typical crystal RTC accuracy specifications are from ±100 to ±20 parts per million (8.6 to 1.7 seconds per day), but temperature-compensated RTC ICs are available accurate to less than 5 parts per million.
 In practical terms, this is good enough to perform celestial navigation, the classic task of a chronometer.
 In 2011, chip-scale atomic clocks became available.
 Although vastly more expensive and power-hungry (120 mW vs. <1 μW), they keep time within 50 parts per trillion (5×10^-11).